-This is a purely diagnostic test to identify which patients will receive benefits from a Radio Frequency Ablation (RFA) procedure.
-An anesthetic is injected upon the medial branch supplying a targeted facet joint.
-Typically several levels of the spine are injected in one procedure, and then pain relief is assessed over the next day.
+This is a purely diagnostic test to identify which patients will receive benefits from a radiofrequency ablation (RFA) procedure.
+An anesthetic is injected into the medial branch nerves supplying a targeted facet joint.
+Typically, several levels of the spine are injected in one procedure, and then pain is assessed over the next 24 hours.
 We will evaluate your pain response to determine if you are a candidate for RFA.

 - If you have diabetes, please eat one hour before your appointment.

 - Please arrive 15 minutes prior to your appointment.

 WHAT HAPPENS DURING MY PROCEDURE?

 - A team member will explain the consent form, procedure details, and answer any questions.